 Wondering what the Ionian mode is or how to use it when composing?
-If you'd like to listen to a podcast on this topic, you can find it here.
+You've come to the right place!
+(And if you'd like to listen to a podcast on this topic, you can find it here.)

 This is a basic but complicated part of music theory, so hold on tight.